Rated Excellent on Trustpilot

 Please note, if you are having a cake artist make your cake, this is an important discussion to have with them - they may use their own sizing guides based on the size of their tiers.

-Our friends at Wilton created the sizing guide we are using here, all based on 4″ high cake tiers.
-Servings are based on slices that measure about 1 x 2 inches in size, which is a fairly typical size of slice for a wedding cake.
+Our friends at Wilton created the sizing guide we are using here, all based on 4" high cake tiers.
+Servings are based on slices that measure the typical dessert portion of around 1 x 2 inches in size.

-You can shop Wilton’s amazing collection of cake decorating supplies here.
+You can shop Wilton's amazing collection of cake decorating supplies at The Cake Decorating Co.

 Round Cake